 Maybe even try their in-house pumpkin dough waffle if you’re curious!

 Their mains menu is limited but the pasta is alright.
 And they do have some sandwiches and pizza as well.
-On an especially cold day, it’s really nice to sit by their heater!
+On an especially cold day, it’s nice to sit by their heater!

 This is one place you can visit after your dinner too as they close late at 10pm.